aleen42/PersonalWiki/qa/difference_between_storage.md

 **localStorage**: only store into local and won't be cleared after browsers close. (**> 5Mb**)

 **sessionStorage**: only store into local and will be cleared after browsers close. (**> 5Mb**)

+In JavaScript, you can operate them with provided APIs.